seenode/example-nextjs/README.md

 ### What you get

 - Works out of the box on Seenode.
 - No port setup needed.
-Seenode sets the `PORT` and Next.js uses it.
+Port is set to 80.
+Just make sure to enter 80 in the port input.
 - Add API routes under `app/api` if you want server endpoints.

 ## Getting Started (Local Development)